Ghosted? How to move on and stay strong

 It's easy to fall into the trap of blaming yourself for being ghosted.
 It is natural to wonder if you said or did something that caused the other person to act the way they did.
 Don’t.

-Recognize that you are not responsible for how other people behave and that you can’t control their behavior.
+Accept that you are not responsible for how other people behave and that you can’t control their behavior.
 The only thing that you can control is how you respond.

 Acknowledge the sense of loss that accompanies ghosting